-Some Flash sites include a complete set of non-Flash (HTML) pages for viewers who don't have the Flash Player and don't want to bother downloading it.
+This alternative HTML content could consist of HTML code for a page in a series of HTML-only, non-Flash pages, if you feel that your audience needs it.
+Some Flash sites include a complete set of non-Flash (HTML) pages for viewers who don't have the Flash Player and don't want to download it.

-If you use features unique to Flash 8, you can also create a Flash 6 site that uses only features available in Flash 6.
+If you use features unique to Flash Player 9, you can also create, for example, a Flash 6 site that uses only features available in Flash 6.
 The overwhelming majority of Web surfers have Flash Player 6 or later.
 But don't forget how much time you spend updating your Web site now.
 Imagine updating two or three sites!
-Make sure that you think through the consequences of having so many alternatives.
+Make sure you think carefully about who your audience is and the consequences of having so many alternatives.

-For detailed information on how many computer users have which versions of the Flash player, check out the latest Macromedia statistics at www.macromedia.com/software/player_census/flashplayer/version penetration.html.
-You may be surprised by the statistics there.
+For detailed information on how many computer users have which versions of the Flash player, check out the latest statistics at www.adobe.com/products/player\census/flashplayer/version\penetration.html.
+You may be surprised by the statistics.